Marietta Truck Accident Lawyer

-It is tempting to post pictures and your opinions after a crash, but this can hurt your chances for compensation.
-The insurance company could take an innocent remark and use it against you.
+It is tempting to post pictures or update your friends after an accident, but posting on social media can hurt your chances for compensation.
+The insurance company could take any posts, pictures, or comments and use that material against you.
 For now, keep information about your accident to yourself.

 Get help from The Champion Firm.

-We can become your legal representation during your free initial consultation.
-A truck accident lawyer will notify your insurance company, examine the facts, and begin the process of recovering compensation.
+The Champion Firm offers free initial consultations.
+If you decide to hire our firm, our truck accident lawyers will notify your insurance company, examine the facts, and begin the process of recovering compensation.

 How are Trucking Accidents Different Than Car Accidents

-There may be similarities between car and trucking accidents, but the size of the trucks and the injuries involved calls for a different approach to investigating big truck wrecks.
-The person or business at fault for an 18-wheeler accident may be the driver or a third-party, such as the people who loaded the cargo, the maintenance provider, or the manufacturer.
-Our truck accident attorneys dig deep to determine who is at fault and who should pay for your injuries.
+The sheer size and weight of commercial vehicles, and the injuries these vehicles can cause, call for a different approach in investigating big truck wrecks.
+The person or business at fault for an 18-wheeler accident may be the driver or their employer.
+It could also be a third party, such as the people who loaded the cargo, the maintenance provider, or the truck manufacturer.
+Our truck accident attorneys conduct thorough investigations to determine who is at fault and who should pay for your injuries.

-Even if the truck driver is at fault, there may be more than one liable party in a truck accident.
-The Champion Firm identifies all responsible parties, including:
+There may be more than one liable party in a truck accident.
+The Champion Firm identifies all responsible parties, including the:

 - Trucking company